Senegal

 Homestay

-Shortly after arriving in Dakar, program participants move in with their homestay families.
+Shortly after arriving in Dakar, program participants move in with their long-term homestay families.
 The homestay experience is an opportunity to establish relationships, practice language skills, and integrate more fully into local society.
 Participants can expect comfortable but modest accommodations.
 One student is placed in each home where they have their own bedroom, furnished with a twin bed and a place to store clothing.
 While some homes may have showers, participants should be prepared for bucket baths (usually cold, but sometimes heated water is available) for bathing.
-Most meals are prepared by and taken with homestay families.
+Most meals are prepared by and eaten with homestay families.
 The typical diet includes rice, millet, beans, assorted vegetables and fish.
 Participants are welcomed into family life with genuine kindness and hospitality.

 Language Instruction